prashik0202/Java_covid19_inventory_managment/README.md

 #this is miniproject about inventory managent in pandemic

-#In this project we have used the MySQL database and Xammp server local host: 3308
+#In this project we have used the MySQL database and Xampp server local host: 3308